billyjei/cyclistic-capstone-project/README.md

 ## Case Study Visuals

-I have also created interactive visuals based on the analysis, which are available on Tableau.
+I've also created interactive visuals based on the analysis, which are available on Tableau.
 You can access and explore these visuals [here](https://public.tableau.com/app/profile/billy.jehan/viz/CyclisticsDataTrip/Dashboard).

 ## Key Findings Presentation with Stakeholders
 The presentation outlining the key findings from the analysis, which I share with stakeholders, is accessible at the following [link](https://youtu.be/8H5RSOqf2ew).